vsmac/GitHub_Action_Learn/README.md

 Predefined Actions    #    Utilize a marketplace of predefined actions to speed up development and avoid reinventing the wheel

-#  demo
+#  steps
 step -1   #  sign up or login to github.com

 step -2   #  create a new repository you can name it anything (github-action)

 step -3   #  in the folder create a folder .github/workflows (this folder fixed)

-step -4   #  in the folder create a YMAL file with extension .yml
+step -4   #  in the folder create a YAML file with extension .yml

 step -5   #  add the workflows content in the file